vserova/book/pages/ch_app.md

 The effect of the above is that "My-Cookie" will be used in LB name searches of "myname.lb" in directory "/SomeDir", but in "/SomeDir/SubDir" and all directories of that branch, "My-Secondary-Cookie" will be used instead.
 If an URL referred to "/SomeDir/AnotherDir", then "My-Cookie" would still be used.

-<span class="nctnt highlight">Note</span> that at the same time "My-Cookie" is used under "/SomeDir" everywhere else if "other.lb" is being resolved there.
+*Note* that at the same time "My-Cookie" is used under "/SomeDir" everywhere else if "other.lb" is being resolved there.

 -   The following fragment disables cookie for "tpubmed.lb" [note that no "CAFProxyCookie" is to precede this directive because "tpubmed.lb" is predefined]: